Precise predictions for double-Higgs production via vector-boson fusion: Details of the computation

 \item EW corrections \\ For the EW corrections the real radiations are made of the $\Pp\Pp \to \Pj \Pj \PH \PH \gamma$ channels at order $\mathcal{O}\left(\alpha^5 \right)$.
 At the same order, the virtual corrections are obtained by inserting EW particles anywhere possible in the tree-level topologies, an example of which is shown in Fig.~\ref{fig:diagEW}.
 Note that at the order $\mathcal{O}\left(\alpha^5 \right)$, photon-induced contributions also arise.
-These have been neglected in the present work as these have been shown to be rather small for similar processes \cite{Biedermann:2017bss,Denner:2019tmn,Ciccolini:2007ec}.
-Note that EW corrections to single-Higgs production have been computed for the first time in Refs.~\cite{Ciccolini:2007jr,Ciccolini:2007ec} and are available in {\sc HAWK} \cite{Denner:2014cla}.
+These have been neglected in the present work as these have been shown to be rather small for similar processes \cite{Biedermann:2017bss,Denner:2019tmn,Ciccolini:2007ec}.\footnote{Using the same phase-space cuts, we have recomputed the photon-induced corrections with {\sc HAWK} \cite{Denner:2014cla} for single Higgs production via VBF using the NNPDF31\_nnlo\_as\_0118\_luxqed set \cite{Bertone:2017bme}.
+We have found that this contribution amounts to $0.9\%$ of the fiducial cross section.} Note that EW corrections to single-Higgs production have been computed for the first time in Refs.~\cite{Ciccolini:2007jr,Ciccolini:2007ec} and are available in {\sc HAWK} \cite{Denner:2014cla}.
 Later they have also been obtained in {\sc VBFNLO} \cite{Figy:2010ct,Baglio:2014uba}.

 \end{itemize}

 As mentioned previously, all LO and NLO predictions are based on the full computation, \emph{i.e.}\ without employing the VBF approximation.
 These have been obtained from the Monte Carlo \MoCaNLO, which has already been used for a variety of processes and in particular VBS ones \cite{Biedermann:2016yds,Biedermann:2017bss,Denner:2019tmn} at NLO EW and NLO QCD.
 The matrix elements are provided by \Recola \cite{Actis:2016mpe,Actis:2012qn,Denner:2017wsf} which internally uses the \collier library \cite{Denner:2014gla,Denner:2016kdg} to evaluate tensor integrals.